samus/SYNScrollViewObserverEffects/README.md

 ```

 ## Requirements
+To use all of the effects iOS 7 is required.
 ## Installation

 SYNParallaxScrollObserver is available through [CocoaPods](http://cocoapods.org), to install
 it simply add the following line to your Podfile:

-    pod "SYNParallaxScrollObserver"
+    pod "SYNScrollViewObserverEffects"

 ## Author

-Sam Corder, samus@codeargyle.com
+Sam Corder, sam.corder@gmail.com [@SamCorder](http://twitter.com/samcorder)

 ## License

-SYNParallaxScrollObserver is available under the MIT license.
+SYNScrollViewObserverEffects is available under the MIT license.
 See the LICENSE file for more info.